Open NowNon-Profit

 Department of Health, Disability and Ageing · Australia

-This grant opportunity provides funding under the Indigenous Australians’ Health Programme Comprehensive Primary Health Care stream to selected Aboriginal community-controlled health services in local communities.
-It supports sustainable, culturally safe, multidisciplinary and integrated primary health care delivery for First Nations people.
+This grant opportunity provides funding under the Indigenous Australians’ Health Programme Comprehensive Primary Health Care stream to selected Aboriginal community-controlled health services.
+It supports sustainable, culturally safe and integrated primary health care delivery for First Nations people in eligible communities.

 Funding